 You’ve just coughed or sneezed.
 Now what?
 With COVID-19 on everyone’s minds, it’s easy to become suspicious of any illness, even if it’s probably benign.
 When the symptoms of the common cold, the flu, and COVID-19 overlap, how can you tell which you have?
 Learn the differences between human coronavirus and other viruses, and how to prevent infection.

 What causes colds, the flu, and COVID-19?

-“Coronaviruses are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV),” says Dr. Andrea Limpuangthip, medical director of quality of patient safety at Baltimore’s Mercy Medical Center.
+“Coronaviruses are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV),” says Andrea Limpuangthip, MD, the medical director of quality of patient safety at Baltimore’s Mercy Medical Center.
 “COVID-19 is a new strain of coronavirus, which has been labeled as SARS-CoV-2 and the disease is called coronavirus disease 2019 (COVID-19).”